Education, Licensure and Certification (3)

 B.S.: Computer Science, Wartburg College 2004

-Dr. Derek Riley joined the MSOE faculty in 2016 and is an associate professor in the Electrical Engineering and Computer Science Department.
+Dr. Derek Riley joined the MSOE faculty in 2016 and is a professor in the Electrical Engineering and Computer Science Department.
 He is also program director of MSOE’s new Bachelor of Science in Computer Science program.
 In addition to teaching at MSOE, Riley provides consulting services for companies regarding big data, and helps them find ways to turn the information they are collecting into insight to enhance their bottom line.
 His areas of expertise include big data, algorithms, process modeling and simulation, scrum and agile processes, and mobile computing/programming.
 He is an NVIDIA DLI Certified Instructor of Computer Vision Workshop and has done research for Direct Supply on natural language processing for food analytics and search; sealing AI workloads using containers and multiple GPUs; and big data and food analytics.

 Areas of Expertise (5)

 Process Modeling and Simulation

 - American Society for Engineering Education (ASEE) : Member

 - Association for Computing Machinery (ACM) : Member

 MSOE professor explains facial recognition technology used to catch riot suspects

 WTMJ Ch.
 4 tv